Researcher in a lab

 Does donanemab work?

-Also after one year on donanemab, nearly half of the people taking it had no decline in memory and thinking skills.
+We also note that after one year on donanemab, nearly half of the people taking it had no decline in memory and thinking skills.

 These are exciting results, but we don’t fully know what this will mean in the long term for people who have taken donanemab as the trial only lasted 18 months.

-Also, 91.5% of the participants in the trial were from a white background, so we need more diversity in clinical trials to prove that these drug treatments will work for everyone with early Alzheimer’s disease.
+It's important to note that 91.5% of the participants in the trial were from a white background, so we need more diversity in clinical trials to prove that these drug treatments will work for everyone with early Alzheimer’s disease.

 Is donanemab safe?